Condition reports and digital images:

 We are unable to offer in-house postage and packaging.
 We recommend the local Mailboxes (tel.
 029 21 322 157) as couriers, however you may use whomever you wish.
 If you are not collecting the purchase yourself, we do require notification of the name of the person/company who will be collecting on your behalf.
 Without this notification we will not be able to release your goods.

 Payment can be made in person by cash, debit card or cheque (payment by cheque will delay the release of the goods until after the cheque has been cleared by the bank).
 For remote payment our preferred method is Bank Transfer.
 We do not accept remote payment by card.
-Our bank details for transfers are as follows:
+Our bank details can be obtained by calling us on 02920 472444.

 Artists Resale Rights